FeelProud/Gmod-Launcher/README.md

 collection="CollectionID"
 ```

-You are free to change the default configuration for every gamemodes.
+You are free to change the default configuration for every implemented gamemodes.

 ### 3) Launch the script on your server